Beanminchild/BangAtHome/README.md

 ## How Use?
-All you need to do is dowload or copy the !Bang@Home.html file and click to open it and BOOM your banging in the comfort of your own home!
+All you need to do is download or copy the !Bang@Home.html file and click to open it and BOOM your banging in the comfort of your own home!

 This janky solution allows for for cool things such as setting up linux terminal alias to call bangs or what i did in making a keyboard shortcut to auto open this file quickly at any time!
 The possibilites are endless really use it how you want to!
 Customize it to your hearts content!
 No digging around files trying to figure out how the project works its just one file to rule them all!